What’s That Brown Stuff In My Kombucha?

 What are the dark floaties in kombucha?

 Have you started to make kombucha and looked inside to find scary black or dark brown globs on top?
 Is it mold?
-Nope, it’s yeast.
-At first sight, these globular formations of brown, buggery-like texture can be off-putting and discouraging.
-In addition, it’s very common for new kombucha brewers to mistake this yeast for mold.
+No, it’s yeast.
+At first glance, these globular formations of brown, buggy texture can be off-putting and discouraging.
+It’s also very common for new kombucha brewers to mistake this yeast for mold.

 Do not fear!
 These brown globs are perfectly normal and are part of a natural and healthy process that occurs during the fermentation of kombucha.